ProfBird/AndroidAppExamples-Java/README.md

 * kSoapWaterTempDemo
   * A very simple app that demonstrates using the kSoap2-Android library to read from a web service.
 It reads the ocean temperature from a NOAA SOAP web service.

-I wrote these apps for The Android Mobile Application Development course, CIS 399, I teach at the University of Oregon.
+I wrote these apps for CIS 399, Android Mobile Application Development, a course I teach at the University of Oregon.

-Read about Android programming on my blog, BirdsBits: https://birdsbits.wordpress.com/tag/android/
+Read about Android programming on my blog: https://birdsbits.wordpress.com/tag/android/